-In the month before the exam, there will be several webinars conducted by the MP associate executive director and MP Trustees:
+In the month before the exam, there will be several webinars conducted by the RO associate executive director and RO Trustees:

 - General orientation

-- Panel chair orientation
+- Category and panel chair orientation

 - New examiner orientation (required, if needed)

 - ADA examiner orientation (required, if needed)

 - Examiner Q&A

-- Full content review
+- Category content review

 You will receive calendar appointments from Exam Delivery for the webinars.
-The webinars will be recorded and will be posted on the Examiner Resource Page 24 to 48 hours after each event (except for the content review).
+All webinars, except the category content review and ADA examiner orientation, will be recorded and posted on the Examiner Resource Page 24 to 48 hours after each event.
 Exam Delivery will send a notification when recordings are posted.
 Please make every effort to attend the webinars specific to your role in the exam.
 If you are unable to attend, please review the recordings.